The information provided below intends to answer any questions veterinary practices might have about becoming a Training Practice (TP).

 For those more academically inclined, undergraduate programmes are also available.
 University students also gain experience, and are assessed, in clinical veterinary practice.
 This can be via paid or unpaid placements.
 Details of specific programmes can be gained from the appropriate college or university.

-A veterinary practice could support either apprenticeship-style training or provide practical placements for college/university-based programmes (or both) by becoming an RCVS-approved Training Practice.
+A veterinary practice could support either apprenticeship-style training or provide practical placements for college/university-based programmes (or both) by becoming an approved Training Practice.

 How do I go about getting Training Practice approval?

-You will need to apply to a RCVS Approved Centre to become an associated Training Practice.
-Download the List of Centres (see 'Related documents' box, top right) to find the nearest centre to your practice.
+You will need to apply to an Approved Centre (College) to become an associated Training Practice.
+Download the List of RCVS approved qualifications in veterinary nursing for details of Awarding Institutions with the links to their approved centres (see 'Related documents' box, top right).

 If your practice can not provide all of the required facilities and resources to be a stand-alone Training Practice (TP) this need not exclude you from training.
-Practices can apply to become an Auxiliary Training Practice (aTP), provided that you are prepared to allow apprenticeship-style students (i.e. employed by you) time to gain experience not available in your own practice elsewhere.
-An approved centre will assess your facilities and arrange an agreement for students to spend time on secondment to another practice (where the required facilities are in place) as appropriate.
+Practices can apply to become an Auxiliary Training Practice (aTP), provided that you are prepared to allow apprenticeship-style students (i.e. employed by you) time to gain experience elsewhere if it is not available in your own practice.
+Your centre will assess your facilities and arrange an agreement for students to spend time on secondment to another practice (where the required facilities are in place) as appropriate.

 What is an Approved Centre?

-An Approved Centre is an organisation approved by the RCVS to deliver veterinary nursing qualifications, including the requisite practical training.
-An Approved Centre provides training and assessment through working in partnership with veterinary practices able to provide the requisite practical training and work experience.
+An Approved Centre is an organisation (usually a college) approved to deliver RCVS-approved veterinary nursing qualifications, including the requisite practical training.
+An Approved Centre provides training and assessment through working in partnership with veterinary practices able to provide practical training and work experience.

-Centres are accountable to the RCVS for ensuring that training and assessment meets nationally regulated standards.
-It does this through supporting practice staff and actively monitoring training and assessment which takes place in its associated practices.
+Centres are accountable to the RCVS and to their qualifications body for ensuring that training and assessment meets nationally regulated standards.
+It does this through supporting practice staff and actively monitoring training and assessment that takes place in its associated practices.

 These quality assurance procedures are carried out by Internal verifiers who are experienced and suitably qualified veterinary surgeons (MsRCVS) or registered veterinary nurses (RVNs) employed by centres.
 Internal verifiers use a range of activities to monitor the work of practice-based clinical coaches.